A Quilt Concert Series #1 participant will receive a free package of English Paper Piecing Made Modern, Lucy Boston templates.

 How would you like no basting/gluing, whip-stitching, or pulling paper at the end?

-I had your same concerns so I created an alternative.
+I had the same concerns as you, so I created an alternative.

 English Paper Piecing Made Modern.

-Use the templates to cut shapes, including fussy/focus cutting, then re-stick centering on the wrong side of a shape and straight stitch by hand or machine.
+Use the templates to cut shapes, including fussy/focus cutting.
+Then, re-stick centering on the wrong side of a shape and straight stitching by hand or machine.
 Sew Simple!

 Let's look at some focus/fussy cutting fun to inspire you.

 I cut plastic templates from EZ Quilting Extra Thick Template Plastic to preview motifs.
-Stick an English Paper Piecing Made Modern template on the plastic and trim the shape with no seam allowance.
-Then peel the EPPMM (English Paper Piecing Made Modern) template off.
+I stuck an English Paper Piecing Made Modern template on the plastic and trimmed the shape with no seam allowance.
+Then, I peeled the EPPMM (English Paper Piecing Made Modern) template off.

 Make a small hole in the template, use a hole bunch, if you have one.

-The little black things is from a clothing tag.
+The little black thing is from a clothing tag.

 I made plastic shapes for almost all the EPPMM shapes.
 These are the La Passacaglia shapes.

-Once you know where you want to cut, place an EPPMM template on the right or wrong side and trim a 1/4" around the template.
+Once you know where to cut, place an EPPMM template on the right or wrong side and trim a 1/4" around the template.

 Then simply center the template to the wrong side of a fabric shape, add another fabric shape (no template on the one being added) right sides together.